kpecsok98/Worcester-Greenspace/README.md

 tree_cover.crs
 ```

 You should see that none of the data has the CRS we need to upload to Carto.
 This means we will need to project it to the WGS 1984 CRS.
-First we will reproject the  ```environmentaljustice``` by typing the following code.
+First we will reproject  ```environmentaljustice``` by typing the following code.

 ```Python
 # Project environmentaljustice to the WGS 1984 CRS